-The main impact can be broadly explained in terms of more stringent requirements for CERs, such as the grounds of establishing equivalence with another device, the quality of data and processes considered in the clinical evaluation, and increased post market surveillance Stricter Criteria for establishing equivalence: A uniform review of sales literature from comparable products and services can contribute to an extensive and useful product review.
+This can broadly explain the main impact in terms of more stringent requirements for CERs, such as the grounds of establishing an equivalence with another device, the quality of data and processes considered in the clinical evaluation, and increased post-market surveillance Stricter Criteria for establishing equivalence.
+A uniform review of sales literature from comparable products and services can contribute to an extensive and useful product review.

 Greater emphasis on clinical investigations – Your CER Writer and Effective Literature Search

-Additional data generated from PMS post-market surveillance activities and post-market clinical studies, such as post-market clinical follow-up (PMCF) should be included in the CER, organized and developed in a uniform and smoothly reproducible process.
+Additional data from PMS post-market surveillance activities and post-market clinical studies, such as post-market clinical follow-up (PMCF), should include in the CER.
+They should organize and develop in a uniform and smoothly reproducible process.